Joelynn94/josephlynn.com/posts/working-with-arrays-in-javascript-for-beginners-removing-values.md

 title: "Working with Arrays in JavaScript for beginners - Removing values"
 date: "2020-06-25"
 tags: ["javascript", "arrays", "beginners"]
-excerpt: "I will be showing you a couple methods to remove existing values from arrays."
+excerpt: "In this post I will be showing you a couple methods to remove existing values from arrays using JavaScript."
 ---

 I recently finished (May 2020) the coding bootcamp I started back in October 2019.
 Now I am going back through materials to make sure I understand the fundamentals.
 I will be showing you a couple ways to remove values from arrays.
 Here is my attempt to show you how to work with basic arrays.